An invertebrate outreach education program.

 - Schools and Camps

-The Bugmobile features a 30-45 minute interactive lesson for classroom-sized audiences with up to 26 people for Pre-K-1st grade, and up to 35 people for 2nd grade and above.
-COST: $75.00 per presentation.
+The Bugmobile features a 30 - 45 minute interactive lesson for classroom-sized audiences with up to 26 people for Pre-K-1st grade, and 35 people for 2nd-8th grade.
+COST: $125.00 per presentation.
 A maximum of 4 presentations can be offered per visit.

 - Hospitals and Libraries